WTFBlaze/QuickMenuLib/README.md

 }
 ```

-The Pages PepsiLib creates for itself are exposed to your Mod as well.
+The Pages QuickMenuLib creates for itself are exposed to your Mod as well.
 ```cs
         //We expose these to the Mods in case they want to add content to these pages.
 Unlikely but it can't hurt. public static QuickMenuPage MainMenu = null;